-Open Captions will be provided for a selection of screenings and are like subtitles.
-Captions not only display dialogue, but also text describing sounds, sound effects, speaker identification, music, and other auditory information not conveyed in speech e.g. door banging.
+Open Captions will be provided for a selection of screenings.
+Captions not only display dialogue, but also text describing sounds, sound effects, speaker identification, music, and other auditory information not conveyed in speech.

 Hearing loops are installed at the IFI and are available in all screens.

-Audio Described screenings for audiences with visual impairments.
+Audio Described screenings for audiences who are blind/vision impaired.